What is Project Cost Management?

 - The confidence level regarding the final estimates.

-Establishing Cost Budget Baseline:
+Estimate Project Budget Baseline:

 The next process in the project cost management concerns determining the cost performance baseline, which is the primary output of the Determine Budget process.
 The Determine Budget process aggregates the cost estimates of activities and establishes a cost performance baseline for the project that is used to measure performance of the project throughout the remaining process groups.
 An important goal of cost baseline is to provide info for project funding requirements –at what point(s) in time will the money be needed Only the costs associated with the project become part of the authorized project budget.
 For example, future period operating costs are not project costs and therefore aren’t included in the project budget.